bbilly1/media_organizer/README.md

 #### media
 * `tv_downpath`: Folder path where the tv episodes get downloaded to.
 * `movie_downpath`: Folder path where the movie files get downloaded to.
-* `sortpath`: Empty folder the media_organizer can use as a temporary sort path.
+* `sortpath`: Empty folder that can be used by *media_organizer* as a temporary sort path.
 * `moviepath`: Root folder where the organized movie files will go.
 * `tvpath`: Root folder where the organized tv episodes will go.
-* `ext`: A list of valid media file extensions to easily filter out none media related files.
+* `ext`: A list of valid media file extensions to easily filter out non-media related files.
-* `log_path`: Path to a folder to output all renaming done to keep track and check for any errors and safe csv files.
+* `log_path`: Path to a folder to output all renaming done to keep track, check for any errors and safe csv files.
 * `movie_db_api`: Register and get your themoviedb.com **API Key (v3 auth)** acces from [here](https://www.themoviedb.org/settings/api).
-* `min_file_size`: Minimal filesize to be considered a relevant media file in bytes.
+* `min_file_size`: Minimal file size to be considered a relevant media file in bytes.

 #### Emby integration
 *optional:* remove the 'emby' key from config.json to disable the emby integration.